 Yes, cats can eat raspberries, but only in small amounts.
 As you are aware, cats are strictly carnivorous.
 Therefore, they get all the necessary nutrients from meat.
 However, their digestive system cannot break down fruits and vegetables, so cats may not get the nutritional benefits from eating them as we do.

 Raspberries are rich in antioxidants and numerous minerals and vitamins – vitamin A, vitamin C, potassium, calcium, manganese, and dietary fiber.
-As a result, they provide many health benefits to humans – relieving nausea, improving heart health, boosting immunity, preventing cancer, to name a few.
+As a result, they provide many health benefits to humans – relieving nausea, improving heart health, boosting immunity, and preventing cancer, to name a few.

 This might tempt you to make raspberries a regular part of your kitty’s diet.
 You should resist this urge!
 Feeding your cat large amounts can cause diarrhea and stomach upset in her.
 Moreover, her body doesn’t produce the required enzymes needed to extract nutrition from raspberries.